katheODOS/UNet-Kathe/README.md

 Hello!
-Thank you for visiting my Bachelor's capstone project :3 please find information that can help you navigat these files and the setup below.
+Thank you for visiting my Bachelor's capstone project :3 please find information that can help you navigate these files and the setup below.

 Project Setup
 -install anaconda: https://www.anaconda.com/download